18.02.2023

 All submission documents must be sent as a Microsoft Word file via email to the editor at sharmeen@sharjaharchitecture.org.

 SAT Research's first seminar will be held on March 19th, 2022.
-Titled, Living Continuity: a collective inquiry, This installment focuses on local challenges to preserving robust, sustainable and inclusive neighbourhoods.
+Titled, Living Continuity: A Collective Inquiry, This installation focuses on local challenges to preserving robust, sustainable and inclusive neighbourhoods.
 Questions we will be asking include: How can we reimagine rapidly eroding regional sensitivities and knowledge systems?
 How can architecture and urbanism practitioners, educators and stakeholders begin to tackle precipitous global urbanization while operating in a vast field of economic, political and social demands?
 Committed to growing a repository of local knowledge production and fostering community-building through ongoing collaborative engagement, we invite individuals who are interested in participating to join our invited speakers and discussants for the full-day event.
 Please send expressions of interest by March 15.
 Seats are limited and confirmations of your registration will be sent by email on March 17.

 The event will take place at the disused Al Jubail Vegetable Market in Sharjah in a segment of the semi-open, naturally ventilated building.
 The site, previously slated for demolition after the market was relocated, is currently being programmed by the Sharjah Architecture Triennial and the Sharjah Art Foundation for temporary events and exhibitions.
 It is planned to be the future home of SAT Research among other institutional activities and public programmes.